-How to make a phone call and listen to voicemail on HomePod
+Here's how to make and receive phone calls on your HomePod and HomePod mini

 "Hey Siri, who just called?"

-Transferring calls from HomePod
+Transferring calls to HomePod and HomePod mini

-Imagine a scenario where you're currently on a call on your iPhone, but would like to continue the call on a HomePod.
-To do so:
+Imagine a scenario where you're currently on a call on your iPhone but would like to continue the conversation on a HomePod or HomePod mini.
+Yep, it's certainly possible — here's how:

-- During the call, tap on the Audio icon in the iPhone app.
+- During a call, tap on the Audio icon.

-- At the bottom of the screen, tap your HomePod speaker.
+- Tap the name of your HomePod speaker.

-You'll notice on the iPhone app the Audio icon is now shaped like a HomePod.
-Plus, once on transfer your call, a green light will appear at the top of the speaker.
+You'll notice on the iPhone that the Audio icon will switch to a HomePod or HomePod mini.
+Once you transfer your call, a green light will also appear at the top of the HomePod, indicating that a call is active.

-How to listen to voicemail on HomePod
+How to listen to voicemail on HomePod and HomePod mini

-When someone leaves a call message on your iPhone, you can listen to it on your HomePod by using one command:
+When someone leaves a voicemail on your iPhone, you can listen to it on your HomePod or HomePod mini by using a straightforward command:

 "Hey Siri, play new voicemails."

-Which iOS devices work with HomePod?
+Which devices work with HomePod and HomePod mini?

-HomePod support goes back to the iPhone 5s, iPad (5th generation), iPad mini 2, iPad Air, and all iPad Pro models.
+HomePod support goes back to the iPhone 5s, iPad (5th generation), iPad mini 2, iPad Air, and every iPad Pro models.
 It also supports the iPod touch (6th generation).
 To use your iOS device with HomePod, it must be running iOS 11.2.5 or later.